BibleResearch/bibleresearch.github.io/content/posts/why-pray-the-bible.md

 5. Using the Bible means that God communicates, through His word, to you and you communicate, through prayer, to Him
 6. It allows you to worship God while praying (Yes, [worshiping God](../../posts/practical-spiritual-disciplines-prayer/#what-to-say-when-you-pray) is part of prayer)

 If you do not use the Bible to guide your prayers, I would encourage you to start doing it.
 There is a [prayer plan](https://bible.hightower.space/posts/prayer-plan/) (like a Bible-reading plan) to help you setup a schedule to make faithful, powerful prayer a habit.
+Specifically, there are some Bible passages to help guide your prayers [here](https://bible.hightower.space/posts/prayer-plan/#bible-passages).